• Skip to primary navigation

 Instructions

 • Add all ingredients to a large mason jar and seal with lid.
-Shake vigorously for several minutes until all chia seeds are suspended.
+If you think the soaked nuts and raisins might be a textural issue for you, you can wait to mix these in after the chia seeds have expanded overnight.
+Shake vigorously for several minutes until all chia seeds are suspended and the pumpkin puree is fully mixed in.

 Notes